serverless/blog/posts/2017-10-10-tdd-serverless-jest.md

 `babel-preset-env` with its `babel-*` related packages.
 By using the `env` [preset](http://babeljs.io/env) you both gain in less configurations, but also in the amount of code necessary after transpilations for a given target runtime platform.
 For example, as for the moment of writing this article, [v6](http://docs.aws.amazon.com/lambda/latest/dg/programming-model.html) is the highest version, configuring the preset to target v6 as well makes the resulting bundle far lighter because of the less need to legacy support features already given natively.

 - `serverless-webpack` with its webpack settings can further optimize functions when they are [bundled individually](https://github.com/serverless-heaven/serverless-webpack#optimization--individual-packaging-per-function).
+Also, a configuration for external resources make the bundled upload lighter, excluding dependencies to [`aws-sdk` already available](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) on AWS premises.

 ### Configurations